alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - check you have a drug manufacturer, wholesale dealer or marketing licence - if you don’t, [apply for the licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences)
 - check if you need an export certificate - contact your importer or the government in the destination country to find out

-If you need an export certificate, how you apply depends on whether you’re exporting.
+If you need an export certificate, how you apply depends on whether you’re exporting:

-How you apply for the certificate depends on whether you’re exporting:

 - [medicine for humans](#human-medicines)
 - [medicine for animals](#animal-medicines)